Raj-770/voyage-blog/README.md

 ## Contributing

-We welcome contributions from the community to enhance Voyage.
+ Contributions from the community to enhance Voyage are welcomed.
 To contribute:

 1. Fork the repository.
 2. Create a new branch for your feature: `git checkout -b feature-name`.